emmajgv/internship-homework/README.md

 - Finnhub API

 ### Description
-A simple mobile application that lets the user search for a stock symbol and see its current price and info.
-The Finnhub API is integrated through `finnhub_service.dart`.
+A simple mobile application that lets the user search for a stock symbol and see its current price and info as well as add the stock to their watch list that displays the lowest and highest pwice of the day.

+The Finnhub API is integrated through `finnhub_service.dart` that gets the stock quote.
+- `GET /quote?symbol=AAPL`

 > **Note:** The API key in `finnhub_service.dart` is currently a placeholder.
 You will need a valid Finnhub API key to run the app.
 You can get a free one at [finnhub.io](https://finnhub.io).